openframeworks/ofSite/_tutorials/02_first steps/001_My_first_particle_system.markdown

 ## 3. Thank God we have classes

-If you are have doing the Challenges you have may have ended up with a lot of repeated code.
+If you are doing the Challenges you have may have ended up with a lot of repeated code.
 Forutunately computers make repetition easy.
 Here we will scratch the surface of Object Oriented Programing (a primary feature of C++) in order to make things easier, more readable and less repetitive.

 Let's imagine a ball.